Gila-Johanna-Hofmann/raspi-temperature-api/README.md

 # RaspberryPi Temperature Sensor API
 A simple python program that reads data from a temperature sensor and makes it available via REST API

+# Technologies
+Python3
+Temperature sensor
+Raspberry Pi

 # Description
-The program is part of a school assignment that emulates monitoring a server room for temperature.
+The program is part of a school assignment that simulates monitoring a server room for temperature.
 The assignment was to add a sensor to the Pi, read its output and make the data available.
 My study group used the DS1820 sensor to measure temperature via the Pi and put together a program that both reads the measurements from the sensor and publishes them via HTTPServer and REST API.
 To use the avilable data, we also added another Pi with a Node-RED module which gets the measurements via the API and displays and stores them (that is not part of this repository/project).

 This is all very simply done with no regards to security.